By MICK ROBERTS ©

 The Sydney Push is not to be confused with the criminal gangs, known as The Push who terrorised Sydney streets from the 1870s to the end of the 1890s.

-The Sydney Push was hugely different.
+The Sydney Push of the 1940s was hugely different.
 They comprised a broad range of manual workers, musicians, lawyers, criminals, journalists and public servants, as well as university staff and students, who met in Sydney pubs to express and perform their art through poetry, song, dance and theatre.

 Long before the Sydney Push, which had its hey day from the 1940s to the late 1960s, a group of ‘artistic types’, known as the ‘Upper Crown Street Push’ were meeting in Wollongong, 100km to the south, during the 1890s.

-The men who liked to recite poetry and sing ditties shared their pub with tough, heavy drinking coal miners.
+At the time, the men, who liked to recite poetry and sing ditties, shared their pub with tough, heavy drinking coal miners.
 I can’t help but wonder how these theatrical men were looked upon by the miners out in the public bar, who were swilling their ale, and exchanging conversation about vastly different topics.

 The Illawarra Mercury reported on the Upper Crown Street Push on Tuesday January 19 1892: